 Its important to maintain communication with Wooster once you have received your visa.
 We'll send you information to help you prepare to come to Wooster.

 International students are required to attend an orientation event that addresses specific issues and concerns related to your status.
 Don't book your travel until you have the dates when you are to arrive on campus.
 Those with US citizenship who have been living overseas are welcome to attend also.

 Questions and Concerns

-During the summer the Office of International Student Affairs can assist you with questions and concerns.
+The Office of International Student Affairs can assist you with further questions and concerns.